Fancy food courts in Singapore

 4. Timbre+ – Container-style eatery & kid-friendly treehouse

-The newer Eastside @ Expo outlet takes after its one-north predecessor with its pop-art palette.
+The Eastside @ Expo outlet takes after its one-north predecessor with its pop-art palette.

 Image credit: Eatbook